jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/01_data_acquisition/README.md

 After running Parts A and B, you will be ready to run the assembly and binning pipeline.
 Otherwise, if you want direct access to the genome bins, see below.

 ## Part C: *Chlorobia* genome bins on NCBI
-**NOT YET FINISHED -- enrichment culture genomes are still being annotated by NCBI**

 This code can also be found as part of the analysis workflow in `06_comparative_genomics/README.md`.